mesbaulislamrony/java-exercises/README.md

 ---

-## 3. Module 3: Control Statements
+## 3. Control Statements

-### 3.1 Theory
+### Theory
-1. Decision Making: `if`, `else`, `else-if`, `switch` statements.
+- Decision Making: `if`, `else`, `else-if`, `switch` statements.
-2. Loops: `for`, `while`, `do-while` loops.
+- Loops: `for`, `while`, `do-while` loops.
-3. Loop Control: `break`, `continue`.
+- Loop Control: `break`, `continue`.

-### 3.2 Practice
+### Practice
-1. Write a program to print all numbers divisible by 3 up to 100.
+- Write a program to print all numbers divisible by 3 up to 100.
-2. Use a `switch` statement to print the day of the week based on the number (1 for Sunday, 2 for Monday, etc.).
+- Use a `switch` statement to print the day of the week based on the number (1 for Sunday, 2 for Monday, etc.).

+### Questions

 ---

-## 4. Module 4: Arrays and Strings
+## 4. Arrays and Strings

-### 4.1 Theory
+### Theory
-1. Declaring and Initializing Arrays (1D and 2D arrays).
+- Declaring and Initializing Arrays (1D and 2D arrays).
-2. String class and its methods.
+- String class and its methods.
-3. Differences between String, StringBuilder, and StringBuffer in Java.
+- Differences between String, StringBuilder, and StringBuffer in Java.

-### 4.2 Practice
+### Practice
-1. Create a program to declare an array of integers and print the elements.
+- Create a program to declare an array of integers and print the elements.
-2. Extract a substring from a given String.
+- Extract a substring from a given String.

+### Questions

 ---

-## 5. Module 5: Methods and Functions
+## 5. Methods and Functions

-### 5.1 Theory
+### Theory
-1. Declaring Methods and Passing Parameters.
+- Declaring Methods and Passing Parameters.
-2. Method Overloading: Multiple methods with the same name but different parameters.
+- Method Overloading: Multiple methods with the same name but different parameters.
-3. Recursion: A method calling itself.
+- Recursion: A method calling itself.

-### 5.2 Practice
+### Practice
-1. Write a method that returns the sum of two numbers.
+- Write a method that returns the sum of two numbers.
-2. Implement a recursive method to calculate the factorial of a number.
+- Implement a recursive method to calculate the factorial of a number.

+### Questions

 ---

-## 6. Module 6: Classes and Objects (OOP Basics)
+## 6. Classes and Objects (OOP Basics)

-### 6.1 Theory
+### Theory
-1. The concept of Classes and Objects.
+- The concept of Classes and Objects.
-2. Constructors: Default and Parameterized constructors.
+- Constructors: Default and Parameterized constructors.
-3. The `this` keyword in Java.
+- The `this` keyword in Java.

-### 6.2 Practice
+### Practice
-1. Create a class with two variables and a method to print their sum.
+- Create a class with two variables and a method to print their sum.
-2. Use constructors to initialize objects and print their attributes.
+- Use constructors to initialize objects and print their attributes.

+### Questions

 ---

-## 7. Module 7: Object-Oriented Programming Concepts
+## 7. Object-Oriented Programming Concepts

-### 7.1 Theory
+### Theory
-1. Inheritance: Superclass and Subclass.
+- Inheritance: Superclass and Subclass.
-2. Polymorphism: Method Overriding.
+- Polymorphism: Method Overriding.
-3. Abstraction: Abstract classes and Interfaces.
+- Abstraction: Abstract classes and Interfaces.
-4. Encapsulation: Using Getter and Setter methods.
+- Encapsulation: Using Getter and Setter methods.

-### 7.2 Practice
+### Practice
-1. Create a class that inherits from another class and overrides a method.
+- Create a class that inherits from another class and overrides a method.
-2. Create an interface and implement it in a class.
+- Create an interface and implement it in a class.

+### Questions

 ---

-## 8. Module 8: Exception Handling
+## 8. Exception Handling

-### 8.1 Theory
+### Theory
-1. What is an Exception, and why do exceptions occur?
+- What is an Exception, and why do exceptions occur?
-2. `try-catch` block for handling exceptions.
+- `try-catch` block for handling exceptions.
-3. Creating custom exceptions in Java.
+- Creating custom exceptions in Java.
-4. The `throw` and `throws` keywords.
+- The `throw` and `throws` keywords.

-### 8.2 Practice
+### Practice
-1. Create a program that handles an `ArithmeticException` while dividing by zero.
+- Create a program that handles an `ArithmeticException` while dividing by zero.
-2. Create a custom exception to check for invalid input.
+- Create a custom exception to check for invalid input.

+### Questions

 ---

-## 9. Module 9: File Handling
+## 9. File Handling

-### 9.1 Theory
+### Theory
-1. File Input/Output: `FileWriter`, `BufferedWriter`, `FileReader`.
+- File Input/Output: `FileWriter`, `BufferedWriter`, `FileReader`.
-2. File Checking and Handling.
+- File Checking and Handling.

-### 9.2 Practice
+### Practice
-1. Create a program that writes text to a file and then reads from it.
+- Create a program that writes text to a file and then reads from it.
-2. Write a program to check if a file exists and print its content.
+- Write a program to check if a file exists and print its content.

+### Questions

 ---

-## 10. Module 10: Collection Framework
+## 10. Collection Framework

-### 10.1 Theory
+### Theory
-1. Lists: `ArrayList`, `LinkedList` (Features, operations).
+- Lists: `ArrayList`, `LinkedList` (Features, operations).
-2. Sets: `HashSet`, `TreeSet` (No duplicates, sorting).
+- Sets: `HashSet`, `TreeSet` (No duplicates, sorting).
-3. Maps: `HashMap`, `TreeMap` (Key-value pairs, access elements).
+- Maps: `HashMap`, `TreeMap` (Key-value pairs, access elements).

-### 10.2 Practice
+### Practice
-1. Create an `ArrayList`, add elements to it, and print them.
+- Create an `ArrayList`, add elements to it, and print them.
-2. Create a `HashSet`, add elements to it, and print them without duplicates.
+- Create a `HashSet`, add elements to it, and print them without duplicates.

+### Questions

 ---

-## 11. Module 11: GUI (Graphical User Interface)
+## 11. GUI (Graphical User Interface)

-### 11.1 Theory
+### Theory
-1. Introduction to Java Swing: `JFrame`, `JButton`, `JLabel`, `JTextField`.
+- Introduction to Java Swing: `JFrame`, `JButton`, `JLabel`, `JTextField`.
-2. Layout Managers: `FlowLayout`, `BorderLayout`.
+- Layout Managers: `FlowLayout`, `BorderLayout`.

-### 11.2 Practice
+### Practice
-1. Create a `JFrame` and add a `JButton` to it.
+- Create a `JFrame` and add a `JButton` to it.
-2. Use a `JTextField` to accept input from the user and display it.
+- Use a `JTextField` to accept input from the user and display it.

+### Questions

 ---

-## 12. Module 12: Project and Real-World Applications
+## 12. Project and Real-World Applications

-### 12.1 Theory
+### Theory
-1. Guidelines for creating a small Java project.
+- Guidelines for creating a small Java project.
-2. Project Ideas: Console-based Banking System, Student Management System.
+- Project Ideas: Console-based Banking System, Student Management System.
-3. Uploading projects to GitHub for version control.
+- Uploading projects to GitHub for version control.

-### 12.2 Practice
+### Practice
-1. Create a Banking Management System.
+- Create a Banking Management System.
-2. Create a Student Management System with features like adding, updating, and deleting student records.
+- Create a Student Management System with features like adding, updating, and deleting student records.

+### Questions

 ---